Janine Benyus: Biomimicry

-Benyus has written a number of books on animals and their behavior, but is best known for Biomimicry: Innovation Inspired by Nature (1997).
+Benyus is sometimes referred to as the "Godmother of Biomimicry" and has written a number of books on animals and their behavior.
+She is best known for Biomimicry: Innovation Inspired by Nature (1997).
 In this book she develops the basic thesis that human beings should consciously emulate nature's genius in their designs.
 She encourages people to ask "What would Nature do?" and to look at natural forms, processes, and ecosystems in nature to see what works and what lasts.

 Benyus articulates an approach that strongly emphasizes sustainability within biomimicry practice. sometimes referred to as Conditions Conducive to Life (CCL).

 Benyus has described the development of sustainable solutions in terms of "Life’s Principles", emphasizing that organisms in nature have evolved methods of working that are not destructive of themselves and their environment.
 “Nature runs on sunlight, uses only the energy it needs, fits form to function, recycles everything, rewards cooperation, banks on diversity, demands local expertise, curbs excess from within and taps the power of limits”.